Andrea Amati

 He married for the first time in 1554, having three children, including Antonio and Girolamo, both of whom became violin makers.
 If he lived beyond 1577, as some sources indicate, he married a second time around 1609 to Angiola de Migli, who died two years later (Lütgendorff, Stainer).

-- Innovation: Andrea Amati is credited as the originator of the modern violin, with his instruments serving as prototypes for all that followed.
+- Andrea Amati is credited as the originator of the modern violin, with his instruments serving as prototypes for all that followed.
 His groundbreaking design, without known precedent, defined the instrument as it is still made today.
 He established the choice of materials, varnish, four-cornered form, precise proportions, purfling, scroll, f-shaped soundholes, and the method of construction with internal blocks and linings.
 Few subsequent makers have significantly departed from his paradigm.
 He initially built instruments according to old gamba models, gradually adopting the modern violin form (Lütgendorff, Stainer).

-- Materials: He meticulously selected materials, particularly for the belly, often using sycamore or pearwood (Stainer).
+- He meticulously selected materials, particularly for the belly, often using sycamore or pearwood (Stainer).
 He used good wood in appropriate thickness, and the back is almost always cut on the slab (Lütgendorff).

-- Methods: His method of construction included internal blocks and linings.
+- His method of construction included internal blocks and linings.
 The purfling on his instruments is supremely well executed, featuring sophisticated and delicate corner mitres.

-Influence
+Influence and legacy

 - Training and Mentorship: While it is conjectured that Andrea Amati was a pupil of Giovanni Leonardo di Martinengo in Cremona, everything said about his teachers is speculation (Lütgendorff).
 Lütgendorff notes it is not improbable he learned in Cremona itself and may have had connections with Brescian makers during his apprenticeship, but it is considered unsubstantiated to name Giovanni Maria del Busseto directly as his teacher or to suggest he was a pupil of Gasparo da Salò, given Amati's age relative to the latter.
 Stainer also mentions Giovanni Maria del Busseto as a suggested "master" and notes that if he were a pupil of Gasparo da Salò or Maggini, he advanced far beyond them, demonstrating great originality.